peter-evans/create-pull-request/README.md

 - `timestamp` - Commits will be made to a branch suffixed by a timestamp. e.g. `create-pull-request/patch-1569322532`, `create-pull-request/patch-1569322552`

 - `short-commit-hash` - Commits will be made to a branch suffixed with the short SHA1 commit hash. e.g. `create-pull-request/patch-fcdfb59`, `create-pull-request/patch-394710b`

+#### delete-branch - On next run after delete

+The delete-branch feature doesn't delete branches immediately on merge.

+(It can't do that because it would require the merge to somehow trigger the action.)

+The intention of the feature is that when the action next runs it will delete branches that don't have an active pull request associated with it.

+If you want branches to be deleted immediately on merge then you should use GitHub's Automatically delete head branches feature in your repository settings.

 ### Controlling committed files